cs161-staff/textbook/principles/principles.md

 fish-tank thermometer was hacked within the network.

-Finally, be extremely vigilant when dealing with old code as the assumptions that were originally made might no longer be valid and the thread model might have changed.
+Finally, be extremely vigilant when dealing with old code as the assumptions that were originally made might no longer be valid and the threat model might have changed.
 When the Internet was first created, for example, it was mostly populated by academics who (mostly) trusted one another.
 As such, several networking protocols made the assumption that all other network participants could be trusted and were not